Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 # 7. Conclusion<a class="anchor" id="conclusion"></a>

 We hope that our blog post gives everyone a clear overview of survival analysis and probably inspires to use it in further academic or professional work.
-The standard survival statistics, such as the Cox PH model, already allows to gain a meaningful insight from data without any sophisticated implementation of the model.
+The standard survival statistics, such as the CoxPH model, already allows to gain a meaningful insight from data without any sophisticated implementation of the model.

-The advanced extension of survival analysis models using machine learning techniques gives more methodological freedom.
+The advanced extension of survival analysis models using machine learning practices gives more methodological freedom.
 With proper hyperparameter tuning process it is possible to achieve more precise predictions of the time-to-event target variable.

 The format of the dataset is exceptionally important.
 In order to apply survival analysis techinques, the data has to meet the requirements of the characteristic survival analysis data points: event, duration and valuable features.

-The implementation of more sophisticated survival analysis models in Python is still in development.
+The implementation of more complex survival analysis models in Python is still in development.
 With increasing popularity of this methods in different industries we hope that it is just a question of time that the variety of functions within the survival analysis packages will rise.

 *Thanks for reading our blogpost and surviving it :)*